 But Texans don’t use sauce!

 Yes, I know, many of the BBQ purists don’t believe in BBQ sauce.
-“I want to taste the meat” or “you’re covering something up when you have to use sauce” are they’re usual lines.
+“I want to taste the meat” or “you’re covering something up when you have to use sauce” are their usual lines.
 I’m definitely a “whatever floats your boat” type of person, and if you don’t want to use sauce, don’t.
 Pretty simple concept.
 I’m not going to act like you don’t realize the magic that happens when you marry the sauce to the meat.
 Nor am I going to try to explain that good BBQ sauce is simply another layer in the cooking process, one that brings that final bit of heaven to your plate.
 No, if you are a non-believer in BBQ sauce, then that’s your right.
 I’m ok with it, especially since I have to wipe all this sauce off my chin.
 But I digress…

 Sauce should complement the Meat